ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

 <img width="636" height="106" alt="image" src="https://github.com/user-attachments/assets/02fd3364-64f6-4f0a-bc2e-ffff8eb8031b" />

 ### Q3.
 Ranking Top 3 TerritoryID with biggest order quantity of every year.
+The goal of this analysis is to **identify the top three sales territories with the highest order quantity for each year**.

+By ranking territories annually based on total order volume, this query is designed to:
+- Highlight consistently high-performing territories over time.
+- Detect shifts in regional demand or customer activity year by year.
+- Provide a clear benchmark for comparing territorial sales performance.

+This analysis supports **regional sales strategy, resource allocation, and market expansion planning** by showing where order demand is strongest and how territorial leadership evolves over time.

 ```sql
 WITH cal_order_qty AS (
   SELECT